 NZFBF has an oversight function via the Board (i.e., the board of directors of NZFBF) to review and challenge all aspects of the Benchmark determination process.
-The NZFBF's Constitution and Board Charter details the Board's oversight function.
-These are available on the NZFBF website.
+NZFBF's Board Charter details the Board's oversight function.
+This is available on the NZFBF website.

-The NZFBF Board consists of three independent Directors, two of which fill the Chair and Deputy Chair roles, two non-independent Directors with financial markets experience, and two non-voting observers from the Government sector.
+The NZFBF Board will consist of at least three Directors, at least two of which are required to be independent Directors, at least one non-independent Director with financial markets experience, and one non-voting observer from the Government sector.
+The roles of the Chair and Deputy Chair will be filled by independent Directors.

-2.2.2 NZFMA Board
+2.2.2 NZFBF's BKBM Committee